loiluu/smc/README.md

 2. YAPE

-	Comes with regex library of HAMPI
+	Comes with regex library of HAMPI[2]

 3. Other files